 This course will include but is not limited to material about learning theories in Adult Education, models, and principles and their application to the instructional process with adults.

 AHED 6334: Foundations of Adult Education

 This is an overview course designed to give participants an understanding of the field of practice in adult education.
-(Cross-listed with FEDU 6334) .

 AHED 6335: Diversity in Adult Education